- This event has passed.

 During days One and Two of this course, attendees will not only learn how to distinguish good locks and access control from poor ones, but will also become well-versed in picking and bypassing many of the most common locks in order to assess their own company’s security posture or to augment their career as a penetration tester.

-The training concludes on days Five and Six with an intense specialization focus: electronic access control systems and badge readers.
+The training concludes on days Three and Four with an intense specialization focus: physical access control systems and electronic credentials.
 Students will be immersed in the world of 125KHz (low frequency) credentials, vehicle transponders, 13.56MHz (high frequency) credentials, and smart cards.
-Whether an enterprise is using HID Prox cards, NXP Hitag chips, Mifare credentials, or even iCLASS technology, students who have taken this course will be well-versed in the functionality, weaknesses, and attack vectors of such systems.
+Whether an enterprise is using HID Prox cards, NXP Hitag chips, Mifare credentials, or even iCLASS technology, students who take this course will be well-versed in the functionality, weaknesses, and attack vectors of such systems.
 From how to perform practical card cloning attacks in the field to advanced format downgrade attacks, students are prepared for real-world red team scenarios and learn how to exploit access control technology with the latest attack hardware.
 There are also modules detailing the backend of such systems, which opens the door to Man in the Middle and Denial of Service attacks.